ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

   'maxPhosphorus': 100, // Number | The maximum amount of phosphorus in milligrams the recipe can have.
   'minPotassium': 0, // Number | The minimum amount of potassium in milligrams the recipe must have.
   'maxPotassium': 100, // Number | The maximum amount of potassium in milligrams the recipe can have.
-  'minSelenium': 0, // Number | The minimum amount of selenium in grams the recipe must have.
+  'minSelenium': 0, // Number | The minimum amount of selenium in micrograms the recipe must have.
-  'maxSelenium': 100, // Number | The maximum amount of selenium in grams the recipe can have.
+  'maxSelenium': 100, // Number | The maximum amount of selenium in micrograms the recipe can have.
   'minSodium': 0, // Number | The minimum amount of sodium in milligrams the recipe must have.
   'maxSodium': 100, // Number | The maximum amount of sodium in milligrams the recipe can have.
   'minSugar': 0, // Number | The minimum amount of sugar in grams the recipe must have.